 After a childhood spent in Venezuela with parents whose work with Sears Roebuck carried the family all through Latin America, Graves came to North Carolina in 1966, to study at UNC-Wilmington.
 Here he became enamored of pottery, and studied with John Nygren.
-In 1973, after an eventful and formative year during which he and his wife Elaine, also a potter, traveled around the world to document and study with folk potters in Spain, North Africa, Mexico and the Canary Islands, the Graveses settled down in Polk County, North Carolina, where they have lived ever since.
-They established Little Mountain Pottery, now in operation for more than thirty years, on land that had been owned by the Graves family since the 1950s.
+In 1973, after an eventful and formative year during which he and his wife Elaine, also a potter, traveled around the world to document and study with folk potters in Spain, North Africa, Mexico and the Canary Islands, the Graveses settled down in Polk County, North Carolina.
+They established Little Mountain Pottery in the mid 1970s, on land that had been owned by the Graves family since the 1950s.

-“The ’70s were an exciting time in western North Carolina,” Graves says “There were lots of young families moving to the country, building houses, growing gardens, having babies and making lots of music.”
+“The ’70s were an exciting time in western North Carolina,” Graves said.
+“There were lots of young families moving to the country, building houses, growing gardens, having babies, and making lots of music.”
 Graves joined the music making when he got a fiddle in 1974, and began to learn traditional music from older musicians in Polk County, including J. O. Walker and Joe Wilson of Tryon.
-Graves and his wife continue to play oldtime, Celtic, and English country dance music, and have established the “Pickin’ Parlor” in Tryon, which meets monthly at the Upstairs Gallery.
+Graves and his wife went on to play oldtime, Celtic, and English country dance music, and established the “Pickin’ Parlor” in Tryon, which met monthly at the Upstairs Gallery.